hrjheng/Analysis-JpsiGamma/Miscellaneous/SidebandFit-Study/README.md

 <img src="Fig/fitExclude_RooFitUnbinnedFit.png" alt="drawing" width="399" height="338"/>

+[2] There is a similar post in [ROOT forum](https://root-forum.cern.ch/t/fitting-multiple-subranges-of-roodataset/6807/5).

 ## What would happen if there is an excess in data when we perform the fit in the whole range? ##